Skip to main content

 To drop the runner service, run the following SQL script:

-Uninstall the DataOps runner for Snowpark Container Services
+Uninstall a single DataOps runner for Snowpark Container Services

 danger

-This script will remove the runner service and all objects created in the setup steps.
+This script will remove the runner service and all objects specific to that runner only.

 USE ROLE ACCOUNTADMIN;